Last updated on April 8th, 2022 at 08:31 pm

 One of the most important piece of machinery in an auto body shop is the air compressor machine.
-It’s that important because it’s the source of power for most of the tools used in the workshop, such as sanders, grinders, sand blasters, air hammers, impact wrenches and so on.
+It’s very important because it’s one of the main source of power in the shop for powering tools like sanders, grinders, sand blasters, air hammers, impact wrenches and so on.

-Apart from auto body technicians and mechanics, craftsmen like woodworkers use air compressors for powering pneumatic tools like framing nailers, and even home owners use it to fill up tires and other inflatables around the home.
+Apart from auto body work, craftsmen like woodworkers use air compressors for powering pneumatic tools like framing nailers, and even homeowners use it to fill up tires and other inflatables around the home.

-Choosing a new air compressor can be quite challenging because there’re many options out there and there’re many factors to consider such as the tank size, pressure requirements, air flow rate, power source and even noise.
+If you’ve never used one before, choosing a new air compressor can be quite challenging because there’re many options out there and there’re many factors to consider such as the tank size, pressure requirements of the tools you want to power, air flow rate, power source and even noise.

 How To Choose The Right Air Compressor For Your Projects